 Crossover investors led 24% of Series B rounds through the first nine months of 2020.
 That's a huge increase compared to 2018 and 2019, when crossovers led 13-14% of B rounds.

 Crossover investors are largely picking up where Chinese investors left off.
 Chinese investors were some of the most active funders of biotech startups in the world in 2018, but that ground to a near halt in 2019 due to US-China geopolitical tensions.

 Despite the mid- and late-stage venture markets becoming increasingly crowded, early stage funding is still dominated by traditional biotech VCs.
 The biggest shift at the Series A stage in 2020 has been crossover investors taking some Series A share from traditional US-based biotech VCs.
 Crossover investors led 8% of A rounds in the first three quarters of 2020, compared to 3-4% in 2018 and 2019.

 Notably, generalist tech VCs are slow to enter the sector.
 Generalist tech VCs are becoming more active in "bio", but generally focus on investing in companies that focus on non-pharma verticals, or that provide products or services to pharma rather than developing their own drugs.

-2018 was notable not just for total VC investments in biopharma, but also for the record level of Series A investing.
+The last few years have been notable not just for total VC investments in biopharma, but also for the record level of Series A investing.
+Series A investing was down modestly in 2019 from 2018, but 2020 is on pace to be the biggest year ever for Series A rounds in biopharma startups.
 As shown previously, Series A investing is dominated by US-based biotech VCs.
 Within this subset of investors, only a handful of investors lead more than 2 Series A deals each year.

 The top Series A investors are also company creators and many of their A investments go to companies they build in-house.
 They then syndicate out to crossover investors (public equity investors who invest selectively in private markets, often in the last private round), Chinese investors, and corporate VCs.